sennykalidien/looklive-server/README.md

 # LookLive server
 The project you're looking at is an [express.js](http://expressjs.com) project.
-You'll use it to get set up a development environment where you're going to optimize the way this project works.
-In it's current state, the css is messy, the rendering isn't modern and overall the product is boring and not efficient.
-It's up to you to fix this and improve it.
+In it's old state, the css is messy, the rendering isn't modern and overall the product is boring and not efficient.
+It was up to me to fix it and make a rapport of my activities and used tools.

 ## Table of content
 1. [Getting started](#getting-started)